Miriam Leenders, Ph.D.

 Areas of Interest

-Portfolio: Acquired epilepsies (with focus on epilepsies with immunological or infectious etiology); epilepsy prevention strategies, disease modifying interventions, and cell replacement therapies; comorbidities and co-occurring conditions: auto-immune, viral, psychiatric and hormonal; Lafora Disease; temporal lobe epilepsy; basic research on synaptic function; tripartite synapse
+Acquired epilepsies (with focus on epilepsies with immunological or infectious etiology); epilepsy prevention strategies, disease modifying interventions, and cell replacement therapies; comorbidities and co-occurring conditions: auto-immune, viral, psychiatric and hormonal; Lafora Disease; temporal lobe epilepsy; basic research on synapse formation; tripartite synapse; metabolism in synaptic formation

-Additional Keywords: Neurogenesis; neuroinflammation; Temporal Lobe Epilepsy (TLE); synaptic transmission, function, and development; synaptogenesis; intracellular synaptic signaling; electrical synapse; synapse regulation by astrocyte/glia
+Additional Keywords: Neurogenesis; neuroinflammation; Temporal Lobe Epilepsy (TLE); synaptic development; synaptogenesis; intracellular synaptic signaling related to synapse development and formation; synapse regulation by astrocyte/glia

 Contact